volodymyrhudyma/blog/content/blog/abstract-vs-strict-comparison-in-javascript.md

 ## Strict Equality Operator (===)

-The Strict equality operator checks if two operands are equal **and are of the same type**.
+The Strict Equality Operator checks whether two operands are equal **and are of the same type**.

-It considers the operands of different types not to be equal, without trying to convert them to the same type:
+It considers operands of different types as not equal without attempting to convert them to the same type:

 ```javascript
 // Prints "true"